thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 Siemens VFX9-4 linear array transducer acquired RF data at 40MHz with an excitation frequency of 8.9 MHz and at a depth of 5.5 cm.
 This system had a full-width-half-maximum fractional bandwidth of 65%.
 Samples were taken in the lateral direction every 0.12 mm.
+The resolution in the lateral direction was 1.4mm, which was measured on a wire-target phantom.

 A 95×95×95 mm, uniformly elastic oil-gelatin phantom was placed in a rigid, low-friction container